 Temperature and Humidity

+Marsh marigold is reliably hardy in USDA zones 3 to 7.
 Where summers are very hot, or in areas of direct sunlight, the marsh marigold may go dormant after blooming.
 Expect the foliage to wilt and die, and look forward to the following spring’s show.

 Propagating Marsh Marigold